CDCgov/metapop-model/README.md

-# Sandbox for a stochastic SEIR model in pyhton
+# Sandbox for a stochastic SEIR model in python

 ⚠️ This is a work in progress

 ## Model features

-* Stochastic SEIR model
+* Stochastic SEIRV model
 * Flexible numbers of groups (e.g., age classes) that is changeable using the config
 * Basic example of how to do a calibration